Cody Eppley: Amateur career

 Eppley attended Northern High School in Dillsburg, Pennsylvania, where he pitched for the school's baseball team.
-He then enrolled at Virginia Commonwealth University (VCU), where he played college baseball for the VCU Rams baseball team, competing in the Colonial Athletic Association of the National Collegiate Athletic Association's Division I.
+He then enrolled at Virginia Commonwealth University (VCU), where he played college baseball for the VCU Rams baseball team, competing in the Colonial Athletic Association.

 Professional career

 Texas Rangers

 The Texas Rangers drafted Eppley in the 43rd round of the 2008 Major League Baseball Draft.

-He pitched for the Arizona Rangers of the Rookie-level Arizona League and Clinton LumberKings of the Class A Midwest League in 2008.
-He was named an Arizona League All-Star.
-Eppley played for the Hickory Crawdads of the Class A South Atlantic League in 2009.
-The Rangers promoted Eppley to the Bakersfield Blaze of the Class A-Advanced California League to begin the 2010 season, and then promoted him to the Frisco RoughRiders of the Class AA Texas League in May and Oklahoma City RedHawks of the Class AAA Pacific Coast League (PCL) in July.
-He was assigned to the Round Rock Express, the Rangers' new PCL affiliate, in 2011.
+He pitched to a 2.10 ERA with 34 strikeouts in 25.2 innings for the Arizona Rangers of the Rookie-level Arizona League and was named a Post-Season All-Star.
+Eppley was promoted to the Clinton LumberKings of the Class A Midwest League in late August that year.
+He next played for the Hickory Crawdads of the Class A South Atlantic League in 2009, pitching to a 2.93 ERA in 67.2 innings out of the bullpen.

+Eppley started the 2010 season with the Bakersfield Blaze of the Class A-Advanced California League, allowing no runs in 18 innings.
+He was then promoted to the Frisco RoughRiders of the Class AA Texas League in May and Oklahoma City RedHawks of the Class AAA Pacific Coast League (PCL) in July.
+He finished the season with a 2.08 ERA and 82 strikeouts in 69.1 innings that year, and was named the organization's Minor League Reliever of the Year Award.

+In 2011, he was assigned to the Round Rock Express, the Rangers' new PCL affiliate.
 Eppley was called up to the majors for the first time on April 23, 2011.
-He was optioned back to the minors in May.
+He made his major league debut that day, throwing two innings against the Kansas City Royals.
+After allowing eight runs in nine innings, he was optioned back to the minors on May 23.
+Eppley served as the co-closer for the Express, alongside Pedro Strop, and was named a PCL Mid-Season All-Star.
 The Rangers designated Eppley for assignment at the end of spring training in 2012.
-The Yankees claimed him off waivers.